RUB-NDS/PrOfESSOS/doc/setup.md

 The demo services do not use TLS and are communicating through the docker bridge network `professos-default-net`.
 To intercept the message flow between PrOfESSOS and the demo services using Wireshark or a similar tool for network sniffing, figure out the docker network ID using `docker network ls`.
 Note that this will not include PrOfESSOS internal traffic such as between the Selenium WebDriver and PrOfESSOS OPs.

+### Tests

+Some basic integration tests against the demo services are provided using TestNG.

 ---

 Some configurations for the demo RP and Idp can be adjusted in `./docker/simple-web-app/config/` and `./docker/mitreid-connect-server-webapp/config/*`.
 Do not forget to run `docker-compose build` after changing the demo service configuration.